Recent Projects

 (click on the pictures to explore)

-We build a novel interface to help readers make sense of news article clusters; automatically identifying, highlighting, and linking supporting evidence and contradictory statements across multiple documents.
-Interactive demo.
+A novel interface to help readers make sense of news article clusters.
+We leverage consensus to automatically identify, highlight, and link supporting evidence and contradictory statements across multiple documents.
+Demo video.

 We study the extent to which cross-segment attention is needed for multi-segment reasoning tasks.
 We found that partially parallel segment processing (ie, late interaction) can enable segment caching and reduce latency without harming performance for many reasoning tasks.